 Application information may be found in the Graduate Program section of the Department's website.
 Applications must be completed online.
 Three letters of recommendation are required to be submitted online.
-However the GRE and TOEFL are waived for 5th year MS applicants.
+However the TOEFL is waived for 5th year MS applicants.

 Admission to the 5th year MS program is competitive.
 Applicants are strongly advised to have completed or plan to complete the following before matriculation into the program:

 - One full year of calculus (MATH 115 and MATH 116 or equivalent)

 - One full year of another science such as chemistry, physics or biology